Fargate pod configuration

 Fargate storage

-When provisioned, each pod running on Fargate receives 20 GB of container image layer storage.
-Pod storage is ephemeral.
-After a pod stops, the storage is deleted.
-New pods launched onto Fargate on or after May 28, 2020, have encryption of the ephemeral storage volume enabled by default.
-The ephemeral pod storage is encrypted with an AES-256 encryption algorithm using AWS Fargate managed keys.
+When provisioned, each Pod running on Fargate receives a default 20 GiB of ephemeral storage.
+This type of storage is deleted after a Pod stops.
+New Pods launched onto Fargate have encryption of the ephemeral storage volume enabled by default.
+The ephemeral Pod storage is encrypted with an AES-256 encryption algorithm using AWS Fargate managed keys.